AleksaBajat/Festival/README.md

 ## Run

+1. Use git to pull the whole repository `git clone https://github.com/AleksaBajat/Festival.git`
-Open the solution using Visual Studio.
+2. Open the solution using Visual Studio.
 Run both projects (Optionally you can set them to start at the same time).